jnsrnhld/automated-benchmarking-env/ansible/k8s_setup/README.md

-##### Deploy k8s cluster via kubespray
+# Deploy k8s cluster via kubespray

-You may want to use this directory and the following instructions in case a kubernetes cluster fulfilling the requirements is not deployed yet.
+You may want to use this directory and the following instructions in case a Kubernetes cluster fulfilling the requirements is not deployed yet.

-# TODO create requirements
+## Deploy a VM cluster on Azure or Google Cloud
+The scripts [azure_setup](azure_setup.bash) and [gcloud_setup](gcloud_setup.bash) are exemplary scripts for the setup of a set of leader and follower VMs with required settings to install Kubernetes and the required software stack.

+## Kubernetes Deployment

 ```shell
 # setup kubespray from within ansible dir